asimihsan/hackney_libraries_autologin/README.md

 	-	Set the password to your PIN.
 -	Quit the `Keychain Access` application.
 -	Execute `./src/auto_login.py`.
+-	If you want to immediately attempt to login rather than wait for the script, press ENTER.

 ## How it works